 - (a) Proceed to the Master Emergency Communication Point (MECP) and take control. - (b) Establish communications with the affected area and assess the nature and extent of the emergency. - (c) If an evacuation is required initiate evacuation procedures; and ensure all lifts are called to the ground floor and secured (if lift keys are available). - (d) Ensure the Emergency Services are notified. - (e) If an unwanted (false) alarm or if the incident has been overcome, notify all areas.

-Floor / Area Wardens - If an Evacuation is required (Code Orange)
+Floor or Area Wardens - If an Evacuation is required (Code Orange)

-If an evacuation is required, the Floor Warden is to:
+If an evacuation is required, the Floor or Area Warden is to:

-- (a) Direct Wardens to assemble occupants at a floor/area muster point/s (for example in the vicinity of the emergency exits or lobby) in preparation for an evacuation. - Note: On a floor or in an area where there is a high number of occupants and there is more than one floor muster point, the Floor/Area Warden is to ensure as far as practicable (and dependent on the location and type of incident), that there is an equal distribution of occupants at each of the points. - (b) When all occupants have assembled at the floor muster point/s, direct Wardens to commence evacuation via the emergency exits to the evacuation Assembly Area.
+- (a) Direct Wardens to assemble occupants at a staging area (for example in the vicinity of the emergency exits or lobby) in preparation for an evacuation. - Note: On a floor or in an area where there is a high number of occupants and there is more than one staging area, the Floor or Area Warden is to ensure as far as practicable (and dependent on the location and type of incident), that there is an equal distribution of occupants at each of the points. - (b) When all occupants have assembled at a staging area, direct Wardens to commence evacuation via the emergency exits to the evacuation Assembly Area.
 A Warden should be directed to lead the occupants to show the way.
-Care is to be exercised when opening doors to the stairs as occupants from other floors may be descending. - (c) Direct Wardens to conduct a final check of all areas of the floor/area to ensure it is clear of occupants.
-Instruct Wardens to check toilets, strong rooms and all occupiable spaces on their floor or in their area. - Note: This action is more important than a later physical count of the occupants.
-A minimum of two people is required to conduct the final check.

-- (d) Advise the Chief Warden that the floor/area has been evacuated. - Note: The Floor/Area Warden or a designated person is to report to the Chief Warden at the MECP and advise the status of the evacuation for their floor.
-The Floor Warden shall also render assistance to the Chief Warden such as controlling all entry to the building. - (e) Proceed to the evacuation Assembly Area and remain in charge of occupants until the All Clear is given. - Note: The Floor/Area Warden should seek assistance from fellow employees or occupants if too few Wardens are available during the emergency.
+Care is to be exercised when opening doors to the stairs as occupants from other floors may be descending. - (c) Any person who cannot traverse the emergency exits is to be held in a safe area and the Chief Warden notified of their physical condition and holding location. - (d) Direct Wardens to conduct a final check of all parts of their area to ensure it is clear of occupants.
+Instruct Wardens to check toilets, strong rooms and all occupiable spaces in their area. - Note: This action is more important than a later physical count of the occupants.
+A minimum of two people is required to conduct the final check. - (e) Advise the Chief Warden that their area has been evacuated. - Note: The Floor or Area Warden or a designated person is to report to the Chief Warden at the MECP and advise the status of the evacuation for their floor.
+The Floor or Area Warden shall also render assistance to the Chief Warden such as controlling all entry to the building. - (f) Proceed to the evacuation Assembly Area and remain in charge of occupants until the All Clear is given. - Note: The Floor or Area Warden should seek assistance from fellow employees or occupants if too few Wardens are available during the emergency.